Bogdan-uas/nodejs-hw-mongodb/README.md

 #

+It's obvious, that when you have a service where you can store your personal data, you must have some account where your data is safe.
+So, if we want to store our contacts, we need authentication for every user.

+# Account System

-But you must know, all this can be done in Postman(not on a "website"), with the link of deployed back-end.
+<b>But you must know, all this can be done in Postman(not on a "website"), with the link of deployed back-end.</b>